History of London: Tudor London (1485–1604)

 The period saw London rapidly rising in importance among Europe's commercial centres.
 Trade expanded beyond Western Europe to Russia, the Levant, and the Americas.
 This was the period of mercantilism and monopoly trading companies such as the Muscovy Company (1555) and the British East India Company (1600) were established in London by royal charter.
 The latter, which ultimately came to rule India, was one of the key institutions in London, and in Britain as a whole, for two and a half centuries.
 Immigrants arrived in London not just from all over England and Wales, but from abroad as well, for example Huguenots from France; the population rose from an estimated 50,000 in 1530 to about 225,000 in 1605.
 The growth of the population and wealth of London was fuelled by a vast expansion in the use of coastal shipping.

-The late 16th and early 17th century saw the great flourishing of drama in London whose preeminent figure was William Shakespeare.
+The late 16th and early 17th century saw the great flourishing of drama in London whose preeminent figure was the poet and playwright William Shakespeare.
 During the mostly calm later years of Elizabeth's reign, some of her courtiers and some of the wealthier citizens of London built themselves country residences in Middlesex, Essex and Surrey.
 This was an early stirring of the villa movement, the taste for residences which were neither of the city nor on an agricultural estate, but at the time of Elizabeth's death in 1603, London was still relatively compact.

 Xenophobia was rampant in London, and increased after the 1580s.
 Many immigrants became disillusioned by routine threats of violence and molestation, attempts at expulsion of foreigners, and the great difficulty in acquiring English citizenship.
 Dutch cities proved more hospitable, and many left London permanently.
 Foreigners are estimated to have made up 4,000 of the 100,000 residents of London by 1600, many being Dutch and German workers and traders.